All About Lapm Journal

 Recent Credit Inquiries (5%)

-This takes into account the amount of hard inquiries you will receive when you apply for new credit.
-A hard inquiry occurs when a lender examines your credit report in the course of the application process.
+This includes the number of inquiries that are made by hard inquiries in the process of applying for new credit.
+A hard inquiry occurs when a lender reviews your credit report in the course of the application process.

 Available Credit (3%)

-This is the total amount of credit available to you across all of your accounts.
-More credit available (without over-use) can show less risk to credit.
+This is the amount of credit that is available to you across all your accounts.
+More available credit (without excess use) may indicate a less risk to credit.

 Key Differences Between VantageScore and FICO